JacobHolt/javaPracticeFiles/README.md

 This respository is full of different lessons from a java UDEMY class. <br>

-The repository itslef is going to constantly be updated with new codes as I learn more.
+The repository itself is going to constantly be updated with new codes as I learn more.
 Currently at the time of this writing I have filled the repo with code pertaining to Arrays, Composition, Encapsulation, Inheritance, OOPChallenge, Polymorphism, and Constuctors. <br>